 To make Japanese brick toast, start with the fluffiest white bread you can find.
 The hardest step is to make a square bread bowl from the end of a loaf of bread.
 I cut about 4 inches off the bread and used a knife to carve out a square from the crustless side, leaving a half inch border.

 Next I cut the pulled out square into bite sized cubes.
 Then the cubes are brushed with butter and a drizzle of honey and toasted for about 12-15 minutes at 350 degrees F until slightly golden brown and crispy.

 After baking, I squeezed about 2 tablespoons of Eagle Brand® sweetened condensed milk in the toasted bread box and brushed all sides with it.
 Feel free to add more if you love sweetened condensed milk.
 Having Eagle Brand® sweetened condensed milk in a squeezable bottle makes baking so much easier!
-Find a store near you that has the squeeze bottle here!

 Once the toasted bread box is moistened with sweetened condensed milk, get all your fillings together and have everyone add their favorite ingredients.
 The possibilities are endless–your favorite fruits, ice cream, chocolate, cookies, candies, or nuts.

 We filled our Japanese brick toast with a mixture of toasted bread cubes, fresh strawberries, then topped it with matcha ice cream, matcha biscuit sticks, and macarons.